Back to Top

 MA

-I trained in Taekwondo alongside my whole family since I was 3 years old.
+I trained in Taekwondo alongside my family since I was 3 years old.
 My brother, parents, and I all earned our black belts together.

 I specialize in flips, spins, and acrobatic kicks (martial arts tricking) and captained an ATA demonstration team, leading us to win the World Championships and perform live on ESPN.